Morisco: Forced conversions of Muslims

-When Christian conversion efforts on the part of Granada's first archbishop, Hernando de Talavera, were less than successful, Cardinal Jimenez de Cisneros took stronger measures: with forced conversions, burning Islamic texts, and prosecuting many of Granada's Muslims.
+When efforts by Granada's first archbishop, Hernando de Talavera for conversion to Christianity, were less than successful, Cardinal Jimenez de Cisneros took stronger measures: forced conversions, burning Islamic texts, and prosecution of many of Granada's Muslims.
 In response to these and other violations of the Treaty, Granada's Muslim population rebelled in 1499.
 The revolt lasted until early 1501, giving the Castilian authorities an excuse to void the terms of the Treaty for Muslims.
 In 1501 the terms of the Treaty of Granada protections were abandoned.

-In 1501 Castilian authorities delivered an ultimatum to Granada's Muslims: they could either convert to Christianity or be expelled.
+In 1501 Castilian authorities delivered an ultimatum to Granada's Muslims: either convert to Christianity or be expelled.
 Most did convert, in order not to have their property and small children taken away from them.
 Many continued to dress in their traditional fashion, speak Arabic, and secretly practiced Islam (crypto-Muslims).
 The 1504 Oran fatwa provided scholarly religious dispensations and instructions about secretly practicing Islam while outwardly practicing Christianity.
 With the decline of Arabic culture, many used the aljamiado writing system, i.e., Castilian or Aragonese texts in Arabic writing with scattered Arabic expressions.
-In 1502, Queen Isabella I of Castile formally rescinded toleration of Islam for the entire Kingdom of Castile.
+In 1502, Queen Isabella I of Castile formally rescinded tolerance of Islam for the entire Crown of Castile.
 In 1508, Castilian authorities banned traditional Granadan clothing.
 With the 1512 Spanish invasion of Navarre, the Muslims of Navarre were ordered to convert or leave by 1515.

-However, King Ferdinand, as ruler of the Kingdom of Aragon, continued to tolerate the large Muslim population living in his territory.
-Since the crown of Aragon was juridically independent of Castile, their policies towards Muslims could and did differ during this period.
+However, King Ferdinand, as ruler of the Crown of Aragon, continued to tolerate the large Muslim population living in his territory.
+Since the Crown of Aragon was juridically independent of Castile, their policies towards Muslims could and did differ during this period.
 Historians have suggested that the Crown of Aragon was inclined to tolerate Islam in its realm because the landed nobility there depended on the cheap, plentiful labor of Muslim vassals.
 However, the landed elite's exploitation of Aragon's Muslims also exacerbated class resentments.
 In the 1520s, when Valencian guilds rebelled against the local nobility in the Revolt of the Brotherhoods, the rebels "saw that the simplest way to destroy the power of the nobles in the countryside would be to free their vassals, and this they did by baptizing them."
 The Inquisition and monarchy decided to prohibit the forcibly baptized Muslims of Valencia from returning to Islam.
-Finally, in 1526, King Charles V issued a decree compelling all Muslims in the crown of Aragon to convert to Catholicism or leave the Iberian Peninsula (Portugal had already expelled or forcibly converted its Muslims in 1497 and would establish its own Inquisition in 1536).
+Finally, in 1526, King Charles V issued a decree compelling all Muslims in the crown of Aragon to convert to Catholicism or leave the Iberian Peninsula (Portugal had already expelled or forcibly converted its Muslims in 1497 and established its own Inquisition in 1536).